kctrey/wxcadm/README.md

 ```
 ## Common XSI Use Cases
 XSI can be used to accomplish a lot of things on behalf of the user.
 The following are examples of some commomly-used
-methods provided by the wxcadm module.
+methods provided by the wxcadm module. **Note that XSI must be enabled by Cisco before it is available to an
+Organization.** Contact Cisco TAC to request that XSI be enabled.
 ### Place a call
 ``` python
 from wxcadm import Webex